Once More, with Feeling (Buffy the Vampire Slayer): Plot

-At the Magic Box, Giles recognizes that he must stand aside if Buffy is to face her responsibilities in caring for Dawn instead of relying on him ("Standing") and Tara finds a picture of the Lethe’s bramble flower Willow used to cast a spell on her in a book of magic.
-Giles and Tara separately resolve to leave the people they love, respectively Buffy and Willow — Giles wants to leave Buffy for her own good, while Tara wants to leave Willow because she has become horrified by Willow's magical manipulation of their relationship ("Under Your Spell"/"Standing" (reprise)).
+At the Magic Box, Giles recognizes that he must stand aside if Buffy is to face her responsibilities in caring for Dawn instead of relying on him ("Standing") and Tara finds a picture of the Lethe's bramble flower Willow used to cast a spell on her in a book of magic.
+Giles and Tara separately resolve to leave the people they love, respectively Buffy and Willow — Giles wants to leave Buffy for her own good, while Tara wants to leave Willow because she has become horrified by Willow's magical manipulation of their relationship ("Under Your Spell" and "Standing" (reprise)).
 When one of Sweet's minions tells Buffy about Sweet holding Dawn at The Bronze, Giles forbids the gang to assist her, so she goes alone, despite having no will to do so; eventually Giles and the Scoobies change their minds and leave to catch up.
-Although Spike initially thinks that things would be better for him if Buffy was dead, he also changes his mind and decides to help Buffy; Sweet opines that Buffy is drawn to danger ("Walk Through the Fire").
+Although Spike initially thinks that things would be better for him if Buffy was dead, he also changes his mind and decides to help Buffy.
+Sweet opines that Buffy is drawn to danger ("Walk Through the Fire").

-Meeting Sweet at The Bronze, Buffy offers a deal to Sweet: she will take her sister's place if she cannot kill him.
-When asked by Sweet what she thinks about life, Buffy gives her pessimistic take on its meaning ("Something to Sing About").
-When the others arrive, she divulges that Willow took her from heaven, and Willow reacts with horror at realizing what she has done.
-Upon divulging this truth, Buffy gives up on singing and dances so frenetically that she begins to smoke — on the verge of combusting as Sweet's other victims have been shown to do — until Spike stops her, telling her that the only way to go forward is to just keep living her life.
+Meeting Sweet at The Bronze, Buffy offers him a deal: she will take her sister's place if she cannot kill him.
+Sweet asks Buffy what she thinks about life, and she gives a pessimistic take on its meaning ("Something to Sing About").
+When the others arrive, Buffy divulges while singing that Willow took her from heaven, and Willow reacts with horror at realizing what she has done.
+Upon divulging this truth, Buffy gives up on singing and dances so frenetically that she begins to smoke and is on the verge of combusting as Sweet's other victims have been shown to do.
+Then Spike stops her, telling her that the only way to go forward is to just keep living her life.
 Xander then reveals that he, not Dawn, invoked Sweet, hoping for a musical "happy ending" for his marriage plans and unaware of the demon's deadly nature.
-Sweet, after releasing Xander from the obligation to be Sweet's "bride", tells the group how much fun they have been ("What You Feel" (reprise)) and disappears.
+Sweet, after releasing Xander from the obligation to be Sweet's "queen", tells the group how much fun they have been ("What You Feel" (reprise)) and disappears.
 The Scoobies realize that their relationships have been changed irreversibly by the secrets revealed in their songs ("Where Do We Go from Here?").
 Spike leaves The Bronze, but Buffy follows him out, and they kiss ("Coda").